xksd/OrderBookRecorder/README.md

 ## Settings

 Open settings.json and fill in desired symbols.
-Do not write "USDT", program does that automatically.
 Please list only base pairs.
+Do not write "USDT", program adds it automatically.

 (i) Api Keys are not required for current functionality, made it just for the future.
-To fill in Api Key: Open the .env file in the same folder as your executable is in.
+To fill in Api Key: Follow .env_example and create .env file in the same folder.

-## Output file example
+## Output file name example

 **2022_11_30\_\_BTCUSDT.csv**